TFX (TV channel): Anime

-NT1 aired animes since its beginning targeting teens, in the beginning in the after-school slot.
-Its original owner AB Groupe was an important distributor of animes in France, having produced Club Dorothée, a television block of TF1 from 1987 to 1997 which aired mostly animes which were controversial due to their violence for a children audience.
+NT1 aired anime since its beginning targeting teens, in the beginning in the after-school slot.
+Its original owner AB Groupe was an important distributor of anime in France, having produced Club Dorothée, a television block of TF1 from 1987 to 1997 which aired mostly anime which were controversial due to their violence for a children audience.

-NT1 and TFX kept airing animes in mornings and weekends.
-It was the last channel on French DTT to keep some, airing new animes like My Hero Academia, One Piece, Captain Tsubasa and Dragon Ball Super in the late 2010s.
-Nowadays, it only airs classic animes, as of 2024, Cat's Eyes on Saturday mornings, while an original live-action series based on the manga premieres on November 11, 2024 on TF1.
+NT1 and TFX kept airing anime in mornings and weekends.
+It was the last channel on French DTT to keep some, airing new anime like My Hero Academia, One Piece, Captain Tsubasa and Dragon Ball Super in the late 2010s.
+Nowadays, it only airs classic anime, as of 2024, Cat's Eyes on Saturday mornings, while an original live-action series based on the manga premieres on November 11, 2024 on TF1.

 Sports programming

 On July 24, 2008, the channel announced it would broadcast the 2008–09 A1 Grand Prix events on Sundays.
 This international racing series was to be shown live or pre-recorded.
 The deal was confirmed by Richard Maroko, General Programmes Manager of the AB Groupe and Richard Dorfman, A1GP's director of broadcasting.